Firestarter: Rekindled: Plot

 Vincent Sforza (Danny Nucci) works for a large, influential research firm, and he has been put in charge of locating several people who were part of an old experiment from the 1970s—an experiment in which a group of college students were given a dose of a chemical called LOT-6.
 Apparently, the victims of the experiment have won a class action lawsuit and need to be found so that a check can be issued.
 Included on the list is Charlene "Charlie" McGee (Marguerite Moreau), the offspring of two of the participants in the experiment.
+Charlie is now in her 20s.

 When Charlie was a kid, her mother Vicky (Karrie Combs) was murdered by agents for the now-defunct Shop, the government department that wanted to harness her pyrokinesis as a military weapon, and her father Andy (Aaron Radl) was killed by John Rainbird, a professional killer hired by the Shop.
 Ever since then, Charlie has been in hiding to protect herself.
 Under an assumed name, she now works at a university library, where she secretly researches how to suppress her pyrokinetic abilities.

 When Vincent finally locates Charlie, he unintentionally triggers a series of events with deadly consequences.
 It turns out that the class action lawsuit settlement is nonexistent.
 John Rainbird (Malcolm McDowell), thought to have been burned to death by Charlie, is still alive, scarred from the burns—and he is looking for Charlie, still obsessed with her.
-Rainbird has been using the nonexistent class action lawsuit to lure the original LOT-6 experiment's victims out of hiding, so they can be killed individually in order to keep things quiet.
+Rainbird has been using the nonexistent class action lawsuit to lure the original LOT-6 experiment's surviving victims out of hiding, so they can be killed individually in order to keep things quiet.